Every small business owner wants to save money — and small business tax deductions are one way to do exactly that.

 Whether you’re filing your taxes quarterly or holding off for the next annual deadline, you should begin preparing for your taxes by keeping records of your expenses as of January of each year.
 Make sure to document each of these small business tax deductions by keeping physical receipts and writing down the business reason for the expense on your receipts as soon as you receive it.
-Small business deductions can be tricky, it’s always best to consult a tax expert for any questions that might arise.

 With this comprehensive list of small business tax deductions, you’ll be well on your way to saving on your taxes this year.
 However, deductions can be tricky, it’s always best to consult a tax expert for any questions that might arise to ensure you are complying with all regulation and avoid any penalties.